A History of Warsaw's Neons

 #photography & visual arts

-Since Warsaw's first years of independence and capitalism, when it was a multicultural city, throughout the destruction of war and the dark, ruinous communist years, all the way until modernism, neons have been and still are one of the Polish capital's unmistakeable trademarks.
+Since Warsaw's first years of independence and capitalism, when it was a bustling multicultural city, throughout the destruction of war and the dark, ruinous communist years, all the way until modernism, neons have been and still are one of the Polish capital's unmistakable trademarks.

 The history of neon lamps goes back to 1675.
 This was the year in which French astronomer Jean Picard shook the world with the first Torricelli barometer.
 Upon his observance of the faint glowing of the barometer, he discovered mercurial phosphorescence.
 Thanks to tests and inventions, like the voltaic pile, the Geissler tube and the Ruhmkorff coil, emission of a blue or purple light from a glass tube became possible during the second half of the 19th century.
 The simultaneous discovery of noble gases like argon, helium, neon and xenon, as well as the spread of electrical energy, made possible the construction of neon lamps which in their book Neons.
 A Fleeting Ornament of Warsaw at Night, Jarosław Zieliński and Izabella Tarwacka call 'great grandneons'.